SaiDeekshu/calculator/README.md

-#calculator
+# calculator #
+Overview
-It is used to perform arithemtic operations.
+The Calculator is a web application built using HTML, CSS and JavaScript.It is used to perform arithemtic operations